candre02/E-commerce-Back-End/README.md

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

 ## Description
-This application allows the user to
+This application allows the user to create, read, update, and delete (CRUD) on the related material routes.

 ## Installation
 The user would need to use the following dependencies to insatll this app, which are: mysql, sequelize, express, and dotenv.

 ## Usage
-In order for the application to be used, the user would need the
+In order for the application to be used, the user would need the command-line, mysql, and npm.

 ## Tests
+To any perform tests, the user would need insomnia to check if all the routes functionality work properly.

 # Contact
 * Github: candre02